Auckland port turns in 'reasonable' half-year profit

 The port is forecasting a similar performance for the remainder of the financial year, as landside supply chain congestion is exacerbated by the impact of Omicron.

 In its half-year report it said fixing the congestion would require all parts of the supply chain to contribute to the solution.
-Shipping lines had been adjusting sailing times to minimise multiple ship arrivals and the port was working with the landside cargo community to increase the rate of container collection, particular in off-peak times.
+Shipping lines had been adjusting sailing times to minimise multiple ship arrivals and the port was working with the landside cargo community to increase the rate of container collection, particularly in off-peak times.

 Demand pricing would be introduced from May "to encourage more efficient cargo flows through the port".